 That was perfect.

-This was classified information, the notes he took on on the president, and for him to have them outside of his office is a violation of the law, also.
+And if he was recommended for prosecution, that means that Michael Horowitz concluded what we had concluded a long time ago, which is this was classified information, the notes he took on the president, and for him to have him outside of his office is a violation of the law also.

 And if there was a lack of candor, that's another way of saying lying.

-Yeah, they he listen, he had an opportunity when the FBI agent showed up at his house on uh uh June 7th, 2017 to collect these memos that he had improperly taken out of the FBI.
+Yeah, listen, he had an opportunity when the FBI agent showed up at his house on June 7th, 2017, to collect these memos that he had improperly taken out of the FBI.

 He's the guy who said my bureau followed the rules.